Produce

 • Mold growth (fuzzy white, green, or black spots)

-• Leaking juices
+• Leaking or weeping liquid

 Room Temperature Safety